-- Treatment plan.
+- •

 - Medical records.

-- Clinical notes.

 - Other necessary data to allow the Claims Administrator to prove that medical treatment is needed.

-When the treating provider expects that continued treatment is or will be required to allow you to achieve progress that is capable of being demonstrated, the Claims Administrator may request a treatment plan that includes:
+When the treating provider expects that continued treatment is or will be required to allow you to achieve progress the Claims Administer may request additional medical records